Personal Loans

 I have paid off my loan.
 What does this mean for me?

-If you’ve paid off your loan and have got a letter telling you about the sale, this means your account was included in the sale.
-Your account details will be transferred to the new provider.
+If you’ve paid off your loan and have got a letter telling you about the sale, this means your account was open at the time the sale was agreed.
+You don’t need to do anything, and your loan remains closed.
+After 16th May, your account details will be transferred to the new provider who will be able to help you with any queries about your closed loan.

 -